datastaxdevs/workshop-introduction-to-nosql/README.md

 ## 4. KeyValue Databases

+> **Key/Value databases** are some of the least complex as all of the data within consists of an indexed key and a value.
+Key-value databases use a hashing mechanism such that given a key, the database can quickly retrieve an associated value.
+Hashing mechanisms provide constant time access, which means they maintain high performance even at large scale.
+The keys can be any type of object, but are typically a string.
+The values are generally opaque blobs (i.e., a sequence of bytes that the database does not interpret).
+Examples include: Redis, Amazon DynamoDB, Riak, and Oracle NoSQL database.
+Some tabular NoSQL databases, like Cassandra, can also service key/value needs.

+ssss

 [🏠 Back to Table of Contents](#table-of-content)

 ## 5. Graph Databases

+> **Graph databases** store their data using a graph metaphor to exploit the relationships between data.
+Nodes in the graph represent data items, and edges represent the relationships between the data items.
+Graph databases are designed for highly complex and connected data, which outpaces the relationship and JOIN capabilities of an RDBMS.
+Graph databases are often exceptionally good at finding commonalities and anomalies among large data sets.
+Examples of Graph databases include DataStax Graph, Neo4J, JanusGraph, and Amazon Neptune.

 Astra does not contain yet a way to implement Graph Databases use cases.
 But at Datastax Companny we do have a product called [DataStax Graph](https://www.datastax.com/products/datastax-graph) that you can use for free when not in production.